A unifying approach to tropicalization: Endofunctors and base extension to semiring schemes

-The adjointness properties follow from the corresponding properties of $(-)^\dagger$ on affine ordered blue schemes and the fact that every morphism between ordered blue schemes comes from a morphism of affine presentations; cf.\ Theorem \ref{thm: properties of affine presentations}. \end{proof}
+To conclude the proof of the theorem, we note that the adjointness properties follow from the corresponding properties of $(-)^\dagger$ on affine ordered blue schemes and the fact that every morphism between ordered blue schemes is determined by its restrictions to affine opens. \end{proof}